-The center console power outlet is powered directly from the battery (power available at all times).
+There is a power outlet located on the inside of the center console.
+This power outlet is powered directly from the battery (power available at all times).
 Items plugged into this power outlet may discharge the battery and/or prevent the engine from starting.